mrc-ide/dust-bench/README.md

 ## Profile

 We use `ncu` to get detailed information back about the kernel.
 These run fairly quickly but if you run too many then they're annoying to organise.
 We use a little helper bash function within `helpers.sh` to make running and storing these a little less tedious.
-This takes arguments `dust_profile <experiment> <type> <registers> <block_size> <particles>`
+This takes arguments `dust_kernel_profile <experiment> <type> <registers> <block_size> <particles>`

 Where `experiment` is one of `run` or `filter` and `type` is one of either `basic`/`carehomes` or `small`/`real`.